 PS- This museum also has hidden “Easter eggs” to find!
 From the Volkswagen bug in the bug collection to the hidden hamburgers around the museum, you could spend a lot of time here just trying to find all of them!

 Hours: Tuesday-Sunday 10 am-5 pm.
 Closed on Monday.

-Admission: Adults are $17; youth ages 3-18 and seniors aged 60+ are $14; and children 2 and under are free (but they still need a ticket).
+Admission: During renovations, adults are $10; youth ages 3-18 and seniors aged 60+ are $7; and children 2 and under are free (but they still need a ticket).
 The museum is also offering free entry on Sundays for City of Cleveland and East Cleveland residents with proof of residency.
 Tickets must be reserved online in advance.

 Parking: CMNH has its own 300-space parking garage attached to the museum (entrance is located on Wade Oval Drive near the corner of East Boulevard).
 General parking is $10 for the first two and a half hours, then +$1 for each additional half hour (up to $16).
 There are also other garages nearby around Wade Oval.

 Food: Exploration: A Zack Bruell Restaurant is currently under construction; light snacks are available at the Museum Store.